zzDRT/PredictiveModeling/pm_service_api_batch.md

 ## Resubmit a job

-Call PUT for the <job ID>.
-It must not be in a running state:
+To resubmit a job, use the `PUT` command with the `job ID`.
+It must not be in a running state.

 ```
 PUT https://{PA Bluemix load balancer URL}/pm/v1/jobs/{job